 Over the next 2 years Kindbud and ECS were DJing and performing live at some of Barcelona’s most notable night clubs such as The Catwalk, City Hall, Shoko, Hotel Omm, Le Kasbah, and the DJ Magazine Awards.
 They released their first official single “Raval Raunch” on Metropol Cassagrande Records in the Spring of 2007, and later that Summer were featured on the track “Phuture Shock” produced by Tuccillo and DJ Pippi (Pacha Ibiza).
 Though things were going well professionally, Kindbud still thought something was missing in the Barcelona music scene.
 “I just felt like Barcelona served its purpose for me to grow into myself both personally and artistically.
 And if I wanted to continue growing, there was only one place I could go.”
 In the winter of 2008, after spending the bulk of his 20s in Europe, Kindbud decided it was time for a change; New York City.

 Kindbud released his debut full length album entitled “Dead Beat City” in November 2013 on DJ Gomi’s Gomination Records, with stand out tracks such as The Remix Is Dead, House Music (Better than Sex), and I Love Barcelona.
 Kindbud has released 4 singles off of Dead Beat City, with music videos to accompany each release.
-In 2014, Kindbud and fellow DJ/producer Bobby Duron formed the production duo TradeCraft, and have produced remixes for top artists such as Beyonce and Ultra Nate.
-In May 2018, Kindbud released his new solo EP “The Soho Sessions” on Deeplomatic Recordings, and is currently getting set to release his official remix EP for “The Soho Sessions” later this year with remixes by acclaimed producers Eli Escobar, Alexander Technique, DJ Gomi, Piem, Nita Aviance, and Tres Manos.
+In 2014, Kindbud and fellow DJ/producer Bobby Duron formed the production duo TradeCraft.
+They have since produced remixes for top artists such as Beyonce and Ultra Nate, and will be releasing their new single “Too Nasty” on Nervous Records in 2019.
+In May 2018, Kindbud released his solo EP “The Soho Sessions” on Deeplomatic Recordings, and in June 2019 he released the official follow up EP “The Soho Sessions Remixes” with remixes by top producers Eli Escobar, Alexander Technique, DJ Gomi, Piem, Nita Aviance, and Tres Manos.